chiraglodaya/EDA_Chirag/README.md

 #### charges: Individual medical costs billed by health insurance.

 ### Objective: Exploratory Data analysis to explore and generate value out of this data

+# There are 3 files in the repositor
+# EDA_insurance_Chirag.ipynb is the notebook version
+# EDA_insurance_Chirag.html is html format
+# insurance.csv is the csv file of the data